πŸ‹ The 5 Best Sydney Whale Watching Tours [2024 Reviews]

 Tour Highlights at a Glance:

-• Includes: 4-hour cruise on a spacious, modern boat, breakfast or lunch, and expert commentary
+• Includes: 2-hour cruise on a spacious, modern boat and expert commentary

 Each cruise takes only a limited number of people leaving lots of space for you to stretch your legs and get into a good position for some wildlife photography.